- Email: Fred.Winters@lewisbrisbois.com

 - Fax: 303.861.7767

-    Fred Winters is a partner in the Denver office of Lewis Brisbois and a member of the Commercial Litigation Practice.
+Fred Winters is a partner in the Denver office of Lewis Brisbois and a member of the Complex Business & Commercial Litigation Practice.
 He is an experienced, AV-Preeminent rated general civil/commercial litigator.
 While Mr. Winters’ experience and background has involved the litigation of a broad array of complex commercial disputes and issues in both federal and state court, his practice emphasizes and focuses on the representation of businesses and individuals in matters involving various business disputes, including breach of contract, breach of fiduciary duties, and business torts such as fraud, deceptive trade practices, products liability, FDA recalls, interference with economic relationships, misappropriation, civil theft and conversion, lender liability, and commercial landlord/tenant disputes.

 Mr. Winters handles all aspects of complex civil and commercial litigation matters including investigation, motions, written discovery, depositions, pretrial, trial and post trial practice.

 Mr. Winters’ background includes over 15 years of experience with various prominent law firms.